isomerpages/moe-blangahrisepri/index.md

       alt: Image alt text
       url: /highlights/2024/telok-blangah/
       image: /images/2024 Photos/Telok Blangah Community /Pic_4.jpg
-  - infopic:
-      title: Total Defence Day 2024
-      subtitle: HIGHLIGHTS
-      button: Click here to read more
-      alt: Image alt text
-      image: /images/2024 Photos/TDD 2024/WhatsApp_Image_2024_03_01_at_10_53_28.jpg
-      url: /highlights/2024/total-defence-day2024//
-      description: On 6th February, our Blangnites commemorated Total Defence Day.
-It is crucial for our students to be prepared, vigilant, and knowledgeable
   - resources:
       title: Publications
       button: Click here to see more